 OSNI 10k Raster

 The 1 : 10 000 scale raster mapping has been derived directly from OSNI branded large-scale database and provides clear, detailed and textual information on roads, buildings, fields, administrative boundaries, water features and vegetation, overlaid by contours at 10m intervals.

 The 1 : 50 000 scale raster mapping has been derived directly from our OSNI branded large-scale database and provides small scale information on roads, buildings, administrative boundaries, water features and vegetation, under laid by contours at 10m intervals.

 A range of datasets have been added to the PRONI Historical Maps viewer to enhance its functionality and provide additional information for users, including:

-The parish was once an ecclesiastical unit of territory, initially based on early Christian and monastic settlements.
-Subsequently used by the Established Church of Ireland after the Reformation, it was then also adopted as a civil administrative area.
+The parish was once an ecclesiastical unit of territory, at first based on early Christian and monastic settlements.
+Later used by the Established Church of Ireland after the Reformation, it was then also adopted as a civil administrative area.
 Over time, some civil and ecclesiastical boundaries came to vary.
 This application reflects current civil parish boundaries.